 A robust web presence is no longer an exceptional quality for most brands; engaging and information-rich digital content has become a standard across most industries.
 Typically, your company’s website is the most foundational starting point, but there are other avenues to extend your reach.
 You may consider creating a microsite!
+Just look at a few microsite examples and application options and you’ll be all set to make your own.

-A microsite is a miniature website for targeted audiences that features information-rich content.
+However, what is a microsite?
+It is a miniature website for targeted audiences that features information-rich content.
 These highly specialized content experiences are tailored to achieve more specific goals than a general webpage.
 A microsite can be more successful in providing valuable, focused information to its audience.

 If you feel like you’re hitting a plateau when it comes to content creation, microsites might lead you to your next project.
 They serve a host of purposes and can be as creative or immersive as you want them to be.
 They truly are only limited to the scope of your needs or imagination.